Lawyer Bios | Amy P. Lee | Clare K. Crawford | Jubilee Immigration Advocates

 Executive Director, Managing Attorney

-Amy Lee’s passion for advocating on behalf of marginalized immigrants and refugees over the last 20+ years stems from her belief that because of Christ, our humanity is intertwined with the humanity of marginalized immigrants and refugees.
+Amy Lee’s passion for advocating on behalf of marginalized immigrants and refugees over the last 20+ years stems from her belief that our humanity is intertwined with the humanity of marginalized immigrants and refugees.

 As an immigrant herself, Amy understands the challenges of living in a foreign land, particularly in a family with limited resources.
 Amy was born in Hong Kong.
-She lived in Panama for nine years before her family immigrated to the U.S. when she was 16.
+She lived in Panama for nine years before her family immigrated to the U.S. when she was in high school.
 Amy received her bachelor’s degree in Sociology and Social Welfare from U.C.
 Berkeley and her law degree from U.C.
 Hastings College of the Law.
-During law school, Amy interned at the Asian Law Caucus and the Lawyers’ Committee for Civil Rights.
 She has been licensed to practice law in California since December 1999.

 Prior to founding Jubilee, from 2000 to 2015, Amy Lee worked as a staff attorney and project director at the Oakland and San Francisco offices of Bay Area Legal Aid.
 Amy specialized in the areas of public benefits, family and immigration law, with a focus on representing immigrant domestic violence survivors and providing holistic legal services.
 Amy also zealously advocated on behalf of monolingual and limited English proficient immigrants and refugees who were denied meaningful access to the courts and public social services, due to language barriers.
-She has trained hundreds of attorneys, advocates and government workers regarding public benefits, family and immigration law both in San Francisco and Alameda County.
+She has trained hundreds of attorneys, advocates and government workers regarding public benefits, family and immigration law.

 Amy speaks Cantonese and is a member of Grace Fellowship Community Church in San Francisco.